tfonteyn/NeverTooManyBooks/README.md

   to provide translations in another way.
 - Please log a GitHub [issue](https://github.com/tfonteyn/NeverTooManyBooks/issues)
   if you want to be credited by name with your help.
-- A NEW CHINESE LANGUAGE VOLUNTEER WOULD BE VERY WELCOME

 <a href="https://hosted.weblate.org/engage/nevertoomanybooks/">
 <img src="https://hosted.weblate.org/widget/nevertoomanybooks/multi-auto.svg"